tsy0716/powerbi_coverpage/payroll_execs.md

 - **KPI Dashboard**: One page to explore KPIs and trends
 - **Peer Analysis**: Compare the KPIs among sites
+- **Hrs Matrix**: The detailed breakdown of hours by roles and individual staff

 # Data Scope